 Traditional financial institutions build trust with stakeholders through regulatory compliance and transparent, standardized reporting.
 That hasn’t been the case for stablecoins, which have faced a patchwork of regulations with no holistic, common reporting framework.

 In theory, a Proof of Reserves Report—a document issued by an independent third party to demonstrate the assets that back up a given stablecoin—should allow stakeholders to assess issuers’ reserves.
 But these reports have lacked consistency as to what they cover and how they back up their statements.
-There’s also been no common framework to understand and assess these reports.
-And Proof of Reserves Reports have usually not been built to meet current or proposed state and federal regulations.
+There is no common framework to understand and assess these reports, and as a result, they have not been built to meet current or proposed state and federal regulations.

 We also built the criteria to provide a consistent framework to understand stablecoin reports, to help stakeholders assess them.